 “How about you disconnect my PC and pack everything into a box.
 There are some boxes in the garage.
 Let’s get a few of them — we’ll need more than one.”

 “You locked the door into the garage.”

 “I unlocked it when Bob and I came back.”

 With a collection of boxes of varying sizes and a roll of packing tape, Greg walked over to Jado’s desk.
 There was a desktop PC with all of the usual accessories.
 Greg had expected a laptop.

 “Jeez, Jado, who uses a desktop PC anymore?”

 “Well, me for example.
 Just get everything disconnected and boxed.
 I’ll need all the cables, too.
-Leave the PC.
-It’ll be easy to put it in the car as-is.”
+Leave the PC out.
+It’ll be easy to put it in the car without putting it in a box.”